Brief History of RAF Upper Heyford

 The Vickers Wellesleys of the RAF’s Long Range Development Unit trained at Upper Heyford in 1938.

-On the outbreak of war in 1939 Bristol Blenheims left for France to join the British Expeditionary Force’s Air Component for long range reconnaissance work.
+On the outbreak of war in 1939 Bristol Blenheims left for France to join the British Expeditionary Force’s Air Component for long range reconnaissance work over the French-German border.

 Upper Heyford became a training station for Bomber Command and provided aircraft for leaflet dropping and the first 1,000 Bomber Raids.

-Boeing B-47 jet bombers were deployed on ‘Reflex Alert’ from 1953 to 1965, ready to take off in 15 minutes in response to Soviet aggression.
+USAF Strategic Air Command Bombardment Wings of bombers deployed to Upper Heyford for 90 days at a time until January 1959, with aircraft kept on alert.
+From 1959 until 1965 Boeing B-47 jet bombers were deployed on ‘Reflex Alert’ for 30-day periods, ready to take off in 15 minutes in response to Soviet aggression.

 Upper Heyford aircraft were deployed to Turkey and Saudi Arabia from 1990 to 1992 in support of Gulf War operations against Iraq.